jdunne525/SpeakerController/README.md

 Add a new device in the Alexa App and select Light, then the select the brand as "Other".
 The device will be automatically found as a "Royal Phillips" Light called "Speakers".

 Turn the speakers on and off by saying "Alexa turn speakers on" or "Alexa turn speakers off".

+The device supports ArduinoOTA, so in the Arduino app, simply select Tools > Port.
+There should be a Network port listed with the device IP address.
+The device can be updated wirelessly using this interface.